tjw-lint/tjw-sasslint-rules/README.md

 * Less error proned especially during refactoring (due to lack of `{}`)
 * Faster to write due removal of `{}` and `;`( which can cause errors)
 * Easier to read as it forces all files to look the same
+* Better for writing rules and nested rules

 **Benefits of SCSS over Sass:**

 * All valid CSS files are valid SCSS files
 * Allows for variety of control for how to display or structure rules (particularly useful for tabular-like data in rules)
+* Better for long or heavily nested lists/maps
+* More familiar for beginners

 **Benefits of Sass or SCSS over CSS:**